We welcome everyone to join us for Sunday worship! Below are some details about what to expect when you visit.

 WHAT HAPPENS AFTER THE SERVICE?

-On the third Sunday of the month, we eat out together along Columbia Pike.
+On the first Sunday of each month, we linger after the service over snacks and drinks.
+On the third Sunday of each month, we eat out together along Columbia Pike.
 We will always announce these events on Sundays, and everyone is welcome, even if it's your first time visiting!

 HOW CAN I GET INVOLVED?